GoaFan77/Enhanced4XModRepo/Readme.txt

 		- Fixed a number of typos.
 		- Psychic Possession no longer triggers when the culture center is scuttled.

 1.87	- Added additional abilities to the Mad Vasari Vorastra Titan.
+A word of advice - Don't let it bomb out your planets. :)
 		- Increased the Spawn Chance fo the Mad Vasari Titan event.
 It can still only happen once per game.
 		- Increases Antimodule Cruiser XP values to be more in line with other combat frigates, as they can now attack ships.
 		- Standardized capitalship level purchase costs.
 They are now set to cost 5 credits for every experience point needed to reach the next level.